Best AM5 motherboards in 2025 – our top picks tried and tested

 How we picked

-We’ve made our choices of the best AM5 motherboards based on their feature set and price.
-With a new standard of sockets comes the need for the widespread adoption of new boards.
-But that doesn’t mean that things need to be pricey, far from it, as we’ve included cheaper models, too for your AMD Ryzen CPUs.
+We've chosen the best AM5 motherboards based on their feature set and price.
+With a new socket standard comes the need for widespread adoption of new boards.
+But that doesn't mean that things need to be pricey, far from it, as we've included cheaper models, too, for your AMD Ryzen CPUs.

-An argument can be made that motherboards only need to tick the boxes, meaning that you can spend more money on components such as GPUs (see the best graphics cards) and CPUs (and the best CPU for gaming).
+An argument can be made that motherboards only need to tick the boxes, meaning that you can spend more money on components such as the best graphics cards and CPUs.

-With that said, we’ve also considered higher-end alternatives.
-This is especially true if you want more NVMe SSD ports, advanced cooling, and RGB.
-We personally believe in something of a middle ground between the mid-range mobo and higher-end components – although having the X670 chipset available will mean more flexibility for upgrades to high-end systems.
+That said, we've also considered higher-end alternatives.
+This is especially true if you want more NVMe SSD ports, advanced cooling, RGB, and more PCIe Gen 5 connections.
+We personally believe in something of a middle ground between the mid-range mobo and higher-end components, although having the X870 chipset available will mean more flexibility for upgrades to high-end systems.

 Our top picks